geokat99/GetCleanDataCourseProject/CodeBook.md

 DATA DICTIONARY - 2014
 -------

-for the Getting and Cleaning Data Course Project Tidy Data Set
+of 'the Getting and Cleaning Data Course Project' Tidy Data Set

+180 rows (30 subject * 6 activities)
-Means of various measurements per subject and activity
+68  columns (Subject + Activity + 66 means of various measurements per subject and activity
+the various measurements are all either mean or standard deviation measurements

 Subject
 Subject of the experiment (One out of thirty persons/subjects)